• Skip to primary navigation

 How much does a screenwriter make?

 Screenwriters’ incomes can vary wildly.
 Every year, the WGA sets a minimum their signatories can pay a screenwriter for a project.
 This is known as “scale.”
-The current schedule of minimums can be found at the WGA’s site.
-A screenwriter working for a WGA signatory can be paid anywhere between scale and — well — […]
+The WGA’s site shows the current schedule of minimums.
+A screenwriter working for a WGA signatory can be paid anywhere between scale and — well — anything.
+First time […]

 What is Save the Cat?